 Keeping your fuel tank low

 There are times when we fill a little bit of fuel to save some bucks.
 While this driving habit may give some savings, it is deadly for your vehicle’s heart.
 This is because a vehicle’s fuel pump is designed to be submerged in liquid fuel to work efficiently.
-If you often run on low fuel, you risk damaging your fuel pumps while also causing excessive wear and tear.
+On diesel engines, if you often run on low fuel, you risk damaging your fuel pumps while also causing excessive wear and tear.
+Additionally, starting your car while being low on fuel will also damage the ignition system, further adding to your repair costs.
 So the next time you think about saving a little, think again!

 Speed shifting from reverse to drive

 Speed shifting from reverse to drive is probably the most common and universal mistake that we all do to save some precious seconds of our time.
-What we don’t realize is that sudden directional changes like these can take a toll on our vehicle’s transmission system and drivetrain.
-Therefore the best habit is to come to a halt and properly engage the driving gear to save your vehicle from engine, axle and transmission damage.
+What we don’t realize is that sudden directional changes like these can take a toll on our vehicle’s transmission system.
+Therefore the best habit is to come to a halt and properly engage the driving gear to save your vehicle from transmission damage.

 Revving up a cold engine

 It is believed that revving up a cold engine can get it warm more quickly.
 But the reality is that doing so does no good for your vehicle.
-Revving up a cold engine causes sudden temperature changes in your engine that can negatively stress out the engine’s tight-fitting components.
+Revving up a cold engine introduces excessive stress on the engine components, causing additional wear and tear as well as reducing the life of the engine.
 The ideal way to warm up the car is to start the car and let it warm up while idling.
 The gradual increase in temperature will keep your vehicle in good health.

 The urge to go fast always weighs heavy on the right foot.
 However, going fast not only puts a lot of pressure on the drivetrain and transmission components, it also requires you to apply full-force brakes to halt or slow down your vehicle.
 This means that every time you zoom away and brake, you expose your brake components to severe wear and tear.
 It’s healthier for your car if you accelerate and decelerate gradually to prolong the life of your vehicle.